grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/pe.md

 Issue authorization credentials for facility access;

-Review the access list detailing authorized facility access by individuals {{ insert: param, pe-02_odp }} ; and
+Review the access list detailing authorized facility access by individuals frequency at which to review the access list detailing authorized facility access by individuals is defined; ; and

 Remove individuals from the facility access list when access is no longer required.